History of Honduras (1932–1982): Repression

 Political controls were slowly initiated under the government of Carías.
 The Communist Party of Honduras (PCH) was declared illegal.
 But the Liberal Party of Honduras (PLH) was still active.
 Even the leaders of a small uprising in 1935 were offered free aerial transport if they wished to return to Honduras.

 By the end of 1935, emphasizing the need for internal order and peace, Carías began to repress the press and the political activities against him.

 On the other hand, the PNH began a publishing campaign doing upsetting in the continuity of Carías so that it continued the peace and the order in the country.
 However, the Constitution of 1924 like the one of 1894 forbade the reelection.
 Carías presented his plan of reelection in front of the delegation of the United States in Tegucigalpa.
-The Americans concluded that if similar governments had been established in Guatemala, The Saviour and Nicaragua, did not see why Carías could not extend his mandate.
+The Americans concluded that if similar governments had been established in Guatemala, El Salvador and Nicaragua, did not see why Carías could not extend his mandate.
 In this way United States threw by embroiders it the 'Treaty of 1923'.

 The General Carías then summoned to a national constituent assembly to modify the constitution.
 This assembly chose to the 'dedazo' incorporated 30 articles of the Constitution of 1924 in the new constitution.
 The main changes were the elimination of the prohibition on the immediate reelection of the president and the vice-president and the extension of the presidential term from four to six years.
 Other changes included restoration of the death penalty, the reduction of the powers of the legislature, and the denial of the citizenship and the right to the vote of women.

 The opposition Liberal Party (PLH) and other sectors reacted to these changes, treating to overthrow to Carías.
 Numerous efforts did in 1936 and 1937, but without success.
 Toward the end of the decade of 1930, the National Party was the only political organization recognized in the nation.
 Numerous leaders' opposition leaders were imprisoned, and some were chained and forced to work in the streets of Tegucigalpa.
 Others, including the leader of the PLH, Zúñiga Huete, had exiled.

 During his presidency, Carías cultivated a narrow relation with his fellow dictators of Central America, generals: Jorge Ubico of Guatemala, Maximiliano Hernández Martínez of El Salvador, and Anastasio Somoza García of Nicaragua.
 His narrower relation was with the dictator Ubico, who helped to Carías to reorganize his secret police, and also captured and shot the leader of an uprising in Honduras who had committed the error of crossing into Guatemalan territory.
 The relations with Nicaragua were somewhat tenser in consequence of the border dispute.
 But Carías and Somoza succeeded in keeping under control this dispute from 1930 to 1940.